yzhao062/pyod/README.md

 **Important Notes**:
 PyOD contains some neural network based models, e.g., AutoEncoders, which are implemented in keras.
 However, PyOD would **NOT** install **keras** and **tensorflow** automatically.
 This would reduce the risk of damaging your local installations.
-You are responsible to install keras and tensorflow if you want to use neural net based models.
+You are responsible for installing keras and tensorflow if you want to use neural net based models.
 An instruction is provided [here](https://github.com/yzhao062/Pyod/issues/19).